Valerioageno/tuono/docs/tutorial.md

 }
 ```

 > 💡 SASS is supported out of the box.
-Just install the processor in the devDependencies `pnpm i -D sass` and run again `tuono dev`
+Just install the processor in the devDependencies `npm i -D sass` and run again `tuono dev`

 Then import the styles into the `PokemonLink` component as following: